 Thorfinnur Gunnlaugsson; Paul E.Kruger; Paul Jensen; Juliann Tierney; Haslin Dato Paduka Ali; Gillian M.Hussey.
 Colorimetric naked eye sensing of anions in aqueous solution.
 J. Org.
 Chem.
 2005, 70,(26), 10875-10878.

 Combustible liquid.
-Fatal if inhaled.
+Harmful if swallowed.
+Harmful in contact with skin.
 Causes skin irritation.
 Causes serious eye irritation.
+Fatal if inhaled.
 May cause allergy or asthma symptoms or breathing difficulties if inhaled.
 May cause respiratory irritation.